Engr-BenitoIshimwe/React-Redux-Basic-App/README.md

-Everything you need to know about redux
+## Everything you need to know about Redux